 When thing like speed limits change, we're the first to know.
 You could be the second Your Community Paper.
 Told ya.
-Got Space? we do.

-Contact Brenda Today, 860-928-1818 Buttermore to speak at vets coffeehouse DANIELSON - The imizing resources of serguest speaker at the Veterans Danielson Coffeehouse on Nov.
-26 will be Lita Buttermore from the Eastern Connecticut Transportation Consortium, Inc Buttermore is an eightyear U.S. Marine veteran.
-Due to the identified lack of transportation coordination, and understanding of transportation services, here in Eastern Connecticut, the ECTC receives funds from the Federal Transit Administration to help address these issues helping senior citizens and people with disabilities navigate transportation options to stay connected to their community whether it be attending a family function, shopping, getting to a medical appointment or work.
+Contact Brenda Today, 860-928-1818 Consortium, Inc Buttermore is an eightyear U.S. Marine veteran.
+Due to the identified lack of transportation coordination, and understanding of transportation services, here in Eastern Connecticut, the ECTC receives funds from the Federal Transit Administration to help address these issues - helping senior citizens and people with disabilities navigate transportation options to stay connected to their community whether it be attending a family function, shopping, getting to a medical appointment or work.
 Transportation is the link to these services which allows a person to remain independent.
-ECTC's mobility program works toward maxvices such as public transit, senior transportation, volunteers, non-profits and taxi services.and offers free vouchers for travel.
-The Connecticut Transportation Consortium is a private non-profit 501(c)3 agency incorporated in 1992.
+ECTC's mobility program works toward max- The Eastern Connecticut Transportation Consortium is a private non-profit 501(c)3 agency incorporated in 1992.
 It was formed through a partnership between the Southeastern Connecticut Council of Governments, Frank Loomis Palmer Fund and Bodenwein Public Benevolent Foundation.
 The purpose of ECTC is to promote the coordination and consolidation of paratransit services for persons of low income, elderly, physically and mentally disabled individuals in Southeastern Connecticut.
 ECTC utilizes a diverse means of coordination to meet the needs of human service agencies.
-Attempts are made to group an agency's needs with other agencies that may provide transportation in the same general vicinity or to the same client group.
-This enables agencies to offer additional services to clients without greatly affecting their current transportation services.
+Attempts are made additional services to clients without greatly affecting their current transportation services.
 ECTC also makes its vehicles and drivers available for contracting to human service agencies.
 This may help agencies that only need use of a vehicle on a part-time basis by reducing the costs through the sharing of operating expenses with other agencies.
 This coordination process helps to achieve higher levels of efficiency in the use of public and private funds.
 The coffeehouse is open to veterans only and is held every week at the Killingly Community Center, 185 Broad St., Danielson at 9 a.m.